 Can Jane handle living — and loving — in the spotlight?

-“Right, come on, shout and swear at me, let’s get it over with.”
+“Right, come on – shout and swear at me – let’s get it over and done with,” she said, standing back and folding her arms.

 Instead, Mags just shrugged.
 “Robert Armstrong, eh?
 You always like to think that you’re in with a chance, don’t you?
 It doesn’t do much for your self-esteem to find out that you’re too late, that he already prefers your bloody sister.
 You are one lucky bitch.”